Soul of Chogokin Gx-57 Space Battleship Yamato

 To celebrate the live-action movie “Space Battleship Yamato” released in theaters last Dec 2010, Bandai decided to release the Yamato in its SOC lineup.

 Display base.
-Indispensable, since without it there’s no way to place the Yamato outside of the box.
+Indispensable, since without it there’s nowhere to place the Yamato outside of the box.

 There are optional spare stands for the display base, so you can pose the Yamato inclined at 45 degrees upward.